Land for housing

 Below, information is presented about eight housing development programs, that were developed based on the principles of supporting gradual, self-sufficient housing construction.
 All described residential areas are still under development, and housing quality still requires attention.
 Efforts are being made to determine whether and how families are being helped with the necessary housing improvements, especially in the face of threats from natural phenomena such as earthquakes, volcanic eruptions, and flooding.

-The author has personally contributed to research in the first seven projects mentioned below between 1990 and 2019.
+The author has done personally research work in the seven projects mentioned below.

 1. Municipality of Villa el Salvador, Lima, Peru.